Isibhaks/Jennifer-Okoeguale/README.md

 - Successfully managed multiple end-to-end projects using PRINCE2 methodologies, ensuring projects were completed on time and within budget.

-- Applied data analytics to enhance project decision-making, leading to improved efficiency and reduced project delivery times by 15%.
+- Applied data analytics to enhance project decision-making, improving efficiency and reducing project delivery times by 15%.

 - Utilised business analytics techniques to assess business needs, optimise processes, and reduce operational costs by 20%.